firebase/firebaseui-web/README.md

 The original pending credential is still preserved, so after the user signs in with the correct method, Firebase UI can continue the existing linking flow.

+> **⚠️ Security note:** This behavior has important limitations and security trade-offs.
+The `fetchSignInMethodsForEmail()` API only works for Firebase projects that have [Email Enumeration Protection disabled](https://cloud.google.com/identity-platform/docs/admin/email-enumeration-protection).
+Projects created after September 15, 2023 have this protection enabled by default; on those projects, `fetchSignInMethodsForEmail()` returns an empty array and this behavior becomes a no-op.
+Additionally, when enabled, this behavior will call `fetchSignInMethodsForEmail()` not only for OAuth conflicts (`auth/account-exists-with-different-credential`), but also for plain password sign-in failures (`auth/wrong-password`, `auth/invalid-credential`, `auth/invalid-login-credentials`).
+This means enabling this behavior causes the app to actively call an enumeration-capable API and surface which sign-in methods exist for an email address on every failed password attempt—directly opposing the enumeration protection that Firebase's generic error codes are otherwise designed to provide.
+Enable this behavior only if you explicitly understand and accept this UX-vs-security trade-off.

 ```ts
 import { legacyFetchSignInWithEmail } from '@firebase-oss/ui-core';